sthetix/Switchroot-LineageOS-Downloader/README.md

 ## License

 This project is licensed under the **MIT License**.
-See the [LICENSE](LICENSE) file for details.
+Please take a look at the [LICENSE](LICENSE) file for details.

 ---

 ## Why Use This Tool?

-- **Saves Time**: Automates the download and organization process, so you don’t have to manually create folders or verify files.
+- **Saves Time**: Automates the download and organization process, so you don’t have to create folders or verify files manually.
-- **User-Friendly**: Designed with a simple and intuitive interface for both beginners and advanced users.
+- **User-Friendly**: Designed with a simple and intuitive interface for beginners and advanced users.
 - **Reliable**: Ensures file integrity with checksum verification and retries failed downloads automatically.

 ---